MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 [-v|--version]
 ```

-The `release-react` command is a React Native-specific version of the "vanilla" [`release`](#releasing-updates) command, which supports all of the same parameters (for example, `--mandatory`, `--description`), yet simplifies the process of releasing updates by performing the following additional behavior:
+The `release-react` command is a React Native-specific version of the "vanilla" [`release`](#releasing-updates) command, which supports all of the same parameters (for example, `--mandatory`, `--description`), yet simplifies the process of releasing updates by doing the following additional tasks:

 1. Running the `react-native bundle` command to generate the [update contents](#update-contents-parameter) (JS bundle and assets) that will be released to the CodePush server.
 It uses sensible defaults as much as possible (for example, creating a non-dev build, assuming an iOS entry file is named **index.ios.js**), but also exposes the relevant `react-native bundle` parameters to enable flexibility (for example, `--sourcemap-output`).